jberkel/sms-backup-plus/README.md

   * You use an IMAP server with an expired / self-signed certificate

 You can try to set the IMAP Server Setting `Security` to `SSL (optional / trust all)`.

+#### <a name="faq-default-app">Why does SMS Backup+ ask to become the default SMS app?</a>

+Google has changed the way SMS permissions work starting with Android KitKat.
+In order to get write access to your messages an app has to be set as the default system SMS app.
+Before starting the restore operation SMS Backup+ will request your permission to be set as default app.
+After the restore has finished you will be asked to set the previous choice (usually 'Messaging') back as default.
+This last step is important, if you don't set the old default back you might lose new messages.

 #### <a name="faq-partial-restore">How do I restore the last N weeks / N messages?</a>